Religion in Turkmenistan: Religious demography

 Ethnic Russians and Armenians also comprise a significant percentage of members of unregistered religious congregations; ethnic Turkmen appear to be increasingly represented among these groups as well.
 There are small communities of the following unregistered denominations: the Roman Catholic Church, Jehovah's Witnesses, Jews, and several evangelical Christian groups including "Separate" Baptists, charismatic groups, and an unaffiliated, nondenominational group.

 Small communities of Baptists, Seventh-day Adventists, the Society for Krishna Consciousness and the Baháʼí Faith have registered with the Government.
 In May 2005 the Greater Grace World Outreach Church of Turkmenistan, the International Church of Christ, the New Apostolic Church of Turkmenistan, and two groups of Pentecostal Christians were able to register.
 There are also the Armenian Apostolic Church, the Greater Grace World Outreach Church, the Protestant Word of Life Church.

 A very small community of ethnic Germans, most of whom live in and around the city of Sarahs, reportedly included practicing Lutherans.
 Approximately one thousand ethnic Poles live in the country; they have been largely absorbed into the Russian community and consider themselves Russian Orthodox.
 The Catholic community in Ashgabat, which includes both citizens and foreigners, meet in the chapel of the Apostolic Nunciature.
 There are a very small number of foreign missionaries, although the extent of their activities is unknown.

 An estimated two hundred Jews live in the country in 2022.
 Most are members of families who came from Ukraine during World War II.
 There are some Jewish families living in Turkmenabat, on the border with Uzbekistan, part of the Bukharan Jewish community, a historical reference to the Khanate of Bukhara that until the Russian conquest ruled that area.
-There are no synagogues; the last synogogue was turned into a gym during the Soviet era.
+There are no synagogues; the last synagogue was turned into a gym during the Soviet era.
 Some in the community gather for religious observances but collectively Jews have not opted to register as a religious group.
 There are no reports of harassment of Jews.